Shopify/toxiproxy/README.md

 Fields:

- - `enabled`: true/false
  - `delay`: time in milliseconds

 #### timeout

-Stops all data from getting through, and close the connection after `timeout`.
-If `timeout` is 0, the connection won't close, and data will be delayed until the toxic is disabled.
+Stops all data from getting through, and closes the connection after `timeout`.
+If `timeout` is 0, the connection won't close, and data will be delayed until the toxic is removed.

 Fields:

- - `enabled`: true/false
  - `timeout`: time in milliseconds

 #### slicer